 Soft plastics tend not to be recycled as widely (although, some cities do offer individual soft plastic recycling).

-It should be noted, non recyclable plastics are only more of an issue when recycling is the best disposal option for plastics, and not say landfill or incineration.
+It should be noted though that non-recyclable plastics are only more of an issue when recycling is the best disposal option for plastics, and not landfill or incineration for example.

 Plastics That Take The Longest To Break Down & Degrade